dotnet/AspNetCore.Docs/aspnetcore/blazor/advanced-scenarios.md

 ### Sequence numbers relate to code line numbers and not execution order

-Blazor `.razor` files are always compiled.
-This is potentially a great advantage for `.razor` because the compile step can be used to inject information that improve app performance at runtime.
+Razor component files (*.razor*) are always compiled.
+Compilation is potentially a great advantage for Razor components because the compile step can be used to inject information that improves app performance at runtime.

-A key example of these improvements involve *sequence numbers*.
+A key example of these improvements involves *sequence numbers*.
 Sequence numbers indicate to the runtime which outputs came from which distinct and ordered lines of code.
 The runtime uses this information to generate efficient tree diffs in linear time, which is far faster than is normally possible for a general tree diff algorithm.

 Consider the following Razor component (*.razor*) file: